How to Configure Windows Services via Group Policies

 Automatically disable Windows services.

-I will show how to disable the Remote Registry service using group policy.
+I will demonstrate how to disable the Remote Registry service using Group Policy.

 First, create a new entry in the Group Policy for managing services.
 Right-click the “+” button to open the “New Service Properties” window.